AI-4-SE/Exploring-Hyperparameter-Usage-And-Tuning-In-Machine-Learning-Research/README.md

 ## Code Repository Analysis

 Note that we developed plugins for the each ML library, which apply static code-analysis and control- and data-flow analyis to locate API calls from the corresponding library and extract their configuration settings.
 The plugins are integrated into the CfgNet.
-Our analysis script relies on the CfgNet and assumes that it's run on our Slurm cluster if the hostname is `tesla` or starts with `brown`.
+Its implementation can be found [here](https://anonymous.4open.science/r/CfgNet-3D67/).
+Our analysis script relies on the CfgNet and assumes that it is run on our Slurm cluster if the hostname is `tesla` or starts with `brown`.
 You can find our evaluation script in [`analysis/`](analysis).

 You can start the analysis by running `run.sh`.
 It takes an optional parameter which is a Git tree-ish (e.g. `main`) that can be used to get a certain version of CfgNet.